bugcrowd/templates/submissions/description/broken_access_control/idor/modify_view_sensitive_information_iterable_object_identifiers/template.md

 Insecure Direct Object Reference (IDOR) occurs when there are no access control checks to verify if a request to interact with a resource is valid.
-An IDOR vulnerability within this application leads to unauthorized access to, and manipulation of, sensitive data.
-An attacker is able to bypass access controls, by retrieving another user's Globally Unique Identifier (GUID).
+An IDOR vulnerability within this application allows an attacker to view/modify Personally Identifiable Information (PII)  by iterating through object identifiers.

 **Business Impact**